 Dr. Greg Springsteen, Ph.D., is a Henry Keith and Ellen Hard Townes Professor of Chemistry at Furman University.
 His work has been published in top international science journals and brought in over $750,000 in funding from NSF and NASA.
 He was named one of eight national Dreyfus Scholars in 2018.

-Trent Stubbs is a rising senior majoring in biochemistry at Furman University.
-He is president of Furman’s chapter of the American Chemical Society, the founder of the Berea house service organization, and a Furman University Bell Tower Scholar,
+Trent Stubbs is a graduate of at Furman University with a degree in biochemistry .
+He is president of Furman’s chapter of the American Chemical Society, a Furman Fellow, the founder of the Berea house service organization, and a Furman University Bell Tower Scholar.